 The Irish Paediatric Early Warning System (PEWS) Essay Sample

-This following essay sample paper shall focus upon the Paediatric Early Warning System in Ireland, National Clinical Guidelines and critical illness in the Irish children.
+This following essay sample paper shall focus on the Paediatric Early Warning System in Ireland, National Clinical Guidelines, and critical illness in Irish children.

 The Irish Paediatric Early Warning System (PEWS) is a branch of work that is being carried out by the National Clinical Programme for Paediatrics and Nanotology.

 PEWS provides a framework for empowering clinical staff to act of care on behalf of a child who has signs of deterioration and clinical concerns.

 It also ensures safe admission of children and care and nursing staff into the hospital so that no harm is caused to the pediatric patients and proper care is taken of them.

 Paediatric Early Warning System can be located in the periphery, regional, or in any place in Ireland which needs to strictly adhere to the safety guidelines.
 It must use the safety interventions for providing any clinical care to the patients and for better outcomes.

 The safety interventions used in the hospital settings under the Paediatric Early Warning System are The National Paediatric Observations Chart incorporating the PEWS scoring tool, standard system of communication, nurse care and intensive medical input, documentation of management plans, and reassessment of the children.

 A National Guidelines on the Irish Paediatric Early Warning System was published by the National Clinical Effectiveness Committee and Department of Health in November 2015.

 These National Clinical Guidelines can be applied to young children, babies, and infants who can be admitted into pediatric inpatient settings.
 It is applied only to the infants and young children who are not in maternity and neonatal units and who are in the emergency ward.